BA in Film and Television Production

 • Learners study practical examples of the use of interactive technologies in a narrative context, as well as their use in other related domains.

-• Within this module, learners use interactive technologies to create powerful innovate, interactive narrative experiences.
+• Within this module, you'll use interactive technologies to create powerful innovative, interactive narrative experiences.

-This module aims to have learners work independently to produce individual two-minute non-fiction documentary projects and also collaboratively as part of creative and logistical production teams to bring several short films, both fiction (5 minutes) and non-fiction, (5-7 minutes), through the various stages of pre-production, production/filming and post-production.
+This module will encourage you to work independently to produce individual two-minute non-fiction documentary projects and also collaboratively as part of creative and logistical production teams to bring several short films, both fiction (5 minutes) and non-fiction, (5-7 minutes), through the various stages of pre-production, production/filming and post-production.

-• Learners gain experience and understanding of the director’s overall creative and technical process in visually interpreting and cinematically telling a story.
+• You'll gain experience and understanding of the director’s overall creative and technical process in visually interpreting and cinematically telling a story.

 • This module is designed to integrate other year two modules in both the assessment and realisation of the practical projects which serve to support the learners’ understanding of crew and production requirements for different modes of film and TV

-The core aim of this module is to provide learners with the skills and knowledge necessary to produce content for screen.
+This module provides learners with the skills and knowledge necessary to produce content for screen.

 The objectives of the module are:

-• To introduce the learner to film, TV and screen production principles and roles, and to provide an overview of the nature and scope of the production department and its role in successful production strategies.
+• Introduce you to film, TV, and screen production principles and roles, and provide an overview of the nature and scope of the production department and its role in successful production strategies.

 • Concentrating on both the practical and the conceptual facets of production for screen, learners gain insight into the process from development to research and from pre-production to production to post-production

-The aim of this module is to introduce learners to the fundamental production technologies in the multicamera TV studio setting.
-Learners are trained and tested – according to health and safety procedures – in each of these industry-standard TV studio technologies which includes rigging, set- up, operation and de-rigging.
+This module introduces the fundamental production technologies in the multicamera TV studio setting.
+You'll be trained and tested – according to health and safety procedures – in each of these industry-standard TV studio technologies which includes rigging, set- up, operation and de-rigging.

-1. Learners gain experience practising the skills necessary to perform the roles and responsibilities of each member of a TV studio crew.
+1. To gain experience practicing the skills necessary to perform the roles and responsibilities of each member of a TV studio crew.

-2. Learners also begin to develop their critical and creative skills in multicamera TV production.
+2. You also begin to develop their critical and creative skills in multicamera TV production.

 3. This module builds on the core single camera production skills gained on the first semester of the programme in the following modules: Production and Direction for Screen, Sound Recording and Production 1, Introduction to Production Design, Introduction to Cinematography and Introduction to Post-Production Editing 1.

-This module aims to build on the theoretical frameworks encountered at stage one of this programme and applies them to the context of contemporary culture and the implications of ubiquitous screens.
-By combining discussions of traditional forms of film and TV content with digital forms of storytelling and story-making, learners deepen and refine their skills in researching and presenting critical findings and readings, in both written and oral expression.
+Building on the theoretical frameworks encountered at stage one of this programme and applying them to the context of contemporary culture and the implications of ubiquitous screens.
+By combining discussions of traditional forms of film and TV content with digital forms of storytelling and story-making, you will deepen and refine your skills in researching and presenting critical findings and readings, in both written and oral expression.
 Key areas of discussion include: an assessment of filmmaking techniques that impact audience reception across a variety of film and televisual forms; an overview of core frameworks for analysis of screen content and their relevance; and a focus on the impact of digital technologies on both film and TV.

 The module’s objectives